lk-geimfari/awesomo/languages/RUST.md

 ## C

+[**Clippy**](https://github.com/rust-lang/rust-clippy) is a collection of lints to catch common mistakes and improve your Rust code.

+---

 [**coreutils**](https://github.com/uutils/coreutils) is an attempt at writing universal (as in cross-platform) CLI utils in Rust.
 This repo is to aggregate the GNU coreutils rewrites.

 ---